Questions and Answers

 Do you trade penny stocks?

-No way!
+Nope.
 They often don't have enough liquidity and are subject to scams and manipulation.
 I mostly trade stocks that are between $10 and $30.
 That seems to be a sweet spot for me.

 Is swing trading easy?